bcgov/digital-trust-toolkit/credentials/credential-EO100.md

 ### 1.7.
 Scope

-This governance framework only covers the credential for the EO100™ certification from Equitable Origin.
+This governance framework applies to the certification statement credential for the EO100™ certification from Equitable Origin.

 ### 1.8.
 Objectives